-DO DON'T Use numerals when referring to a dollar amount or percentage Do not spell out dollar amounts Write out whole numbers between zero and nine Do not only use numerals to represent numbers over 1 million Use the dollar sign (\$) before a numerical price Do not write out dollars instead of the dollar sign (\$) ols Use the percent (%) symbol when referencing or using a Do not start a number with a decimal point Symbols percentage in a paragraph Do not use a decimal for a whole number 3yn Round numbers over 1 million to the nearest million ω Write rounded numbers over 1 million as a numeral plus a word ers Round numbers with decimal places to the nearest hundred Numbe Insert a zero before the decimal point if a number or a percentage is less than one Z Good usage: \$1.052 trillion 5% Examples of what not to do: \$1.052 trillion Fifty percent 1 million dollars effects to type.
+DO DON'T bers & Symbols Use numerals when referring to a dollar amount or percentage.
+Write out whole numbers between zero and nine.
+Use the dollar sign (\$) before a numerical price.
+Use the percent (%) symbol when referencing or using a percentage in a paragraph.
+Round numbers over 1 million to the nearest million.
+Write rounded numbers over 1 million as a numeral plus a word.
+Round numbers with decimal places to the nearest hundred.
+Insert a zero before the decimal point if a number or a percentage Do not spell out dollar amounts.
+Do not only use numerals to represent numbers over 1 million.
+Do not write out dollars instead of the dollar sign (\$).
+Do not start a number with a decimal point.
+Do not use a decimal for a whole number.
+Do not use ampersands in headlines or body copy.
+Numbers is less than one.
+Good usage: \$1.052 trillion 5% \$1 million Inflation, Interest Rates, and Economic Growth Examples of what not to do: \$1.052 trillion Fifty percent 1 million dollars